 - If the body is accepted, the department will request that a signed and witnessed consent form be completed by the next of kin or designated healthcare power of attorney.

 - The family is asked to arrange and pay for transportation costs to Duke University Medical Center.
-If the cost of transport imposes a financial burden on a family, we will consider assisting with some of the cost on a case-by-case basis.
+Under rare and special circumstances we sometimes assist with some of the cost of transport.

 - The transportation service selected must call the department to coordinate the paperwork and arrival time.

 What is the procedure regarding the death certificate?

 When we accept a body, we must also receive a copy of the death certificate with the necessary information filled in by the attending physician.

 May family members arrange a funeral if they wish to have one?

 Certainly.
 Not only does the program allow a funeral service, we advise and encourage it.
 Because of our unique needs regarding the condition of the body, we require a slight change in the embalming process.
 The family's funeral home should therefore contact our director for specific instructions before doing any embalming.